BigBIueWhale/ollama_load_balancer/README.md

 Users typically work around heterogeneous hardware by creating distinct model names via Ollama Modelfile (Server A: `qwen3-32b`, Server B: `qwen3-32b-32k`), analogous to configuring `"think": "high"` or context length.
 OpenWebUI shows both as separate choices. **This bypass doesn't work with our load balancer today**—because it's path-agnostic and model-unaware, it routes `qwen3-32b-32k` requests to any available server including Server A, which fails with OOM.
 Version 1.0.4 makes this user-side bypass work by routing each model name only to servers that advertise it.

 **Capability tier system:** Load balancer CLI will accept per-server capability and speed annotations embedded in the server string (e.g., `--server "http://192.168.1.10:11434=Server-A[capability=10,speed=100]"`).
 Capability values range from 0-100 (inclusive) where 0 represents lowest capability and 100 represents highest capability.
 Speed values range from 0-100 (inclusive) where 0 represents baseline/normal speed and 100 represents maximum speed.
 Both parameters are optional; if not specified, they default to 0.
-Server selection prefers **lower-capability servers** for tasks they can handle (preserving high-capability servers for demanding workloads), with speed as final tiebreaker among equal-capability servers.
+Server selection prefers **lower-capability servers** for tasks they can handle (preserving high-capability servers for demanding workloads), with additional tiebreakers (KV cache compatibility, hot model preference, speed) applied sequentially as described in the complete 8-step Server Selection Hierarchy below.

 #### KV Cache Optimization ([llm_server_windows](https://github.com/BigBIueWhale/llm_server_windows))